-If additional diagnostic plots on the visibility data themselves are required, one needs first to generate the calibrated MeasurementSet (MS) from the raw data (see the next section).
+If additional diagnostic plots on the visibility data themselves are required, one needs first to generate the calibrated MS from the raw data (see Section 5 below).
 Once this is done, the CASA task plotms can be used to generate the plots.